RinkuMonani/DataStructures-cCUBE/Session 4/poppingFromStack.md

 > Is empty: 0

-From the above code we see that calling stack::pop() on an empty stack modifies the size of stack to some garbage value (probably that is what is defined as) and that is the reason stack::empty() returns a false.
+From the above code we see that calling stack::pop() on an empty stack modifies the size of stack to some garbage value (probably that is what is it defined as) and that is the reason stack::empty() returns a false.

 After running above code we would think that since our stack is no longer empty (probably filed with some garbage values), stack::top() might return some output value to us but (drum rolls) it still terminates the program without any exception.